MildestToucan/Dont-Melt-My-Snowy-Builds/README.md

 However, DMMSB also allows you to toggle its effects via config.
 It is recommended to use the [McQoy](https://modrinth.com/mod/mcqoy) config if you want the ability to visually edit the config when the mod is installed on the client.
 Otherwise DMMSB's config file is created under the `config` folder in your MC files after a run.
 That folder should be found in the same folder as your `saves` folder on the client for instance.
+The config file is named `nomeltsnowybuilds.toml`

 The config's values are updated internally on restart or on McQoy config change, and are not world-specific.
 The config is not world-specific because it is assumed that one player/server generally has the same preferences for snow melting